RescueSocial/SNA-AH-Case-Reddit/README.md

 - It's important to look at Reddit in the context of cross-platform operations and comparing - e.g., ages of accounts during peaks, statistical differences or similarities, natural language processing, timelines, repeated same texts in quantifications, and amplifications.
 - 4 Reddit Reports for per year for 2018-2021 and a Users Report.
 - Data from Reddit: 164,530 Contributions, 15,896 Submissions, 71,319 Accounts, Links
 - 5,025 Banned Reddit Accounts are the highest amount of contributors in years of operations.
+They get the highest percentage of Upscores (often hidden on Reddit profiles).

 <b>Notes from Researchers:
   <i><br>These reports are a part of Case Study: “Reddit Social Network Analysis Against Influence Operation” by analyzing accounts posting/commenting against a victim of a Social Bot Disinformation/Influence Operation.</b></i>